More Lessons for Intermediate Algebra or Algebra II

 By definition, a conic section is a curve obtained by intersecting a cone with a plane.
 In Algebra II, we work with four main types of conic sections: circles, parabolas, ellipses and hyperbolas.
 Each of these conic sections has different characteristics and formulas that help us solve various types of problems.

-This video shows how you can generate a circle, ellipse, parabola, and hyperbola by intersecting a cone with a plan.
-It is the first of several videos on the conic sections.
+How to generate a circle, ellipse, parabola, and hyperbola by intersecting a cone with a plane?

 Conic Section: Parabola